 Clients: She has been a speaker for the Fulbright Scholars of Alabama, Auburn University, the University of Tennessee at Chattanooga, Southern Adventist University, Wheaton College, and the Global Leadership program at Chattanooga State Community College.
 She designed a Teen Global Leadership class for Chattanooga students and in partnership with Volkswagen for Chattanooga ‘s Urban League.
 She has given workshops for the Assoc. of American Veterinary Medical Colleges, the Equity Forward Conference/University of TN at Chattanooga and Colleges of Medicine (Chattanooga, Birmingham).
-Deborah has also done diversity training for public schools in Tennessee, Illinois, and Oklahoma.
+Deborah also created diversity training for public schools in Tennessee, Illinois, and Oklahoma.

 Deborah Levine’s experience in religious diversity spans thirty years beginning with coordinating the National Workshop on Christians ad Jews.
 She served as executive director for Jewish Federations in Illinois and Tennessee and as director of community relations for the Tulsa Federation.
 She established the Women’s Council on Diversity and the DuPage Interfaith Resource Network.
 Deborah explains how she came to work in this field with her book, The Liberator’s Daughter, which was a Memoir Finalist in the 2017 Indie Book national competition.
 She has been a blogger with www.WorldAnglican.com and The Huffington Post.